c00lgat/OBSIDIAN/Web/HTTP.md

 	  Typically a long string that has to do with the software that the user is using such as the operating system, the browser, and metadata like that
 - Referrer
 	  Has info regarding the referring site; typically when we click on a link and we get a pop-up that loads another website etc.

+###### HTTP Status Codes
+*1xx: Informational*
+It means the request has been received and the process is currently running.

+*2xx: Success*
+Means that it was successful; successfully received, understood and accepted.

+*3xx: Redirect*
+Usually has to do with redirection or further action must be taken.

+*4xx: Client Error*
+The request doesn't have what it needs from the client.
+For example, let's say the server needs a name field sent in the request body that was not sent by the Client, the client will receive a 400 error.

+*5xx: Server Error*
+A Server error.
+The Server failed to fulfil an apparent valid request.
+Everything seems okay as far as what the Client sent to the Server but the Client still got an error.
+Something's wrong on the server side.

+>Important Status Codes:
+*200 - OK*
+*201 - OK created*.
+Also means everything passed through, but that something was created in the process.
+If we created a blog post and everything went okay, then we might get a 201 response.
+*301 - Moved to new URL*.
+Has to do with redirection.
+*304 - Not modified (Cached version)*.
+Meaning that if we visited a page and it got cached, and it hasn't changed at all, then we get a 304 status.
+*400 - Bad request*.
+If the Client is not sending the correct data to the Server.
+*401 - Unauthorized*.
+If the Client is missing a token or something like that.
+*404 - Not found*.
+Not found; when the Client is looking for a page on the server that doesn't exist.